jasonayre/smart_uri/README.md

 As you can see, it makes building URI's / working with API's much easier

-Under the hood it just uses SimpleDelegator, so all the normal URI methods should, work when working with a SimpleURI object
+Under the hood it just uses SimpleDelegator, so all the normal URI methods should, work when working with a SmartURI object

 ## Installation